Did you know that handwriting reveals over 5.000 character traits? If you want to discover what your handwriting style says about you, read on.

 By contrast, those who do not connect their letters prefer intuition and imagination.
 They are impulsive and act on instinct.

 Our signatures are the most personal piece of handwriting we will ever write.
-So it is not surprising that they are pivotal when it comes to what your handwriting says about you.
+So it is not surprising that they are pivotal when it comes to decoding your personality by your handwriting style.

 If your signature is legible, then you are a confident person who is pretty open and happy with who they are.
 Conversely, an illegible signature depicts a very private person who may be lacking in self-esteem.

-It seems that what your handwriting says about you can be very revealing.
+It seems that your handwriting can be very revealing and says a lot about you and your personality.
 Perhaps it’s a good job most of us communicate via email or text these days!